Best brave novels to inspire your teenage daughter

 The Territory by Sarah Govett is the first book in a trilogy featuring a blighted world of global warming where only the brightest are allowed to remain in the unflooded lands.
 After exams at 15, the rest are sent to the Wetlands and almost certain death (so lots of echoes of the pressures put on GCSE students there!).
 The heroine Noa is a bright girl growing up in an unfair world with the odds stacked against her.
 This first volume is fairly tame but the second one (Escape) sees Noa get down and dirty as she attempts to rescue her friend Jack from the Wetlands.

-The L-shaped Room by Lynne Reid Banks is pretty vintage now and not specifically Young Adult.
+The L-Shaped Room by Lynne Reid Banks is pretty vintage now and not specifically Young Adult.
 It’s also far slower-paced and more reflective than the previous books.
 But this was my teenage coming-of-age book so I had to include it.
 True, the heroine ends up pregnant and living in a bedsit without adequate heating or a fridge, so perhaps not the ideal role model.
 But it’s really about striking out on your own as a young woman despite the odds being stacked against you.
 I re-read it recently, and it had stood the test of time.
 It’s also a startling reminder of how far we have travelled towards equality.

 If I have missed off your favourite Young Adult book, please comment below and share your recommendation.
 No spoiling the plots though.
 And huge thanks to my phenomenally well-read friend Lindsey Blake for her input in choosing and reviewing these brilliant YA novels!